Skip to main content

 Why an in-house $55k cold caller actually costs $90k

-When wholesalers compare hiring versus outsourcing, they look at salary versus monthly fee.
+When investors compare hiring versus outsourcing, they look at salary versus monthly fee.
 That comparison is wrong every time.
 Salary is the visible tip.
 The submerged costs are bigger and more expensive than the tip itself.

 1. Benefits and payroll tax (add 25 to 35%)